 Property acquired prior to marriage is the separate property of the spouse who owned the property coming into marriage.
 Certain property acquired during marriage, such as inheritance, is still separate property although obtained during the marriage.
 Separate property is not subject to division in a divorce; but the spouse claiming it is not community property must prove the property is separate property.

-Many people find working with a Fort Worth family law attorney helps protect their financial and property interests in a Tarrant County divorce.
+Many people find working with a Fort Worth contested divorce lawyer helps protect their financial and property interests in a Tarrant County divorce.

 Dividing property in a Dallas or Tarrant County divorce

 In almost every divorce the spouses will come to an agreement about how to divide assets without requiring a trial before a family court to let a judge or jury divide property.
 Not only is it usually more expensive to allow the court to divide your property but you likely will not get the assets that will be the most important to you.
 Judges do not want to spend their time deciding who gets the toaster or television, either.

 In a Dallas or Fort Worth uncontested divorce the spouses agree to divide up the assets by themselves.